Yes, we are in the midst of a plague of guest hosts ravaging the airwaves.

 The security guards at Charles de Gaulle Airport, the security guards at the French soccer stadium, the security guards at New Year's Eve in Cologne are actually the people who want to attack you and want to sexually assault you.

-And this is one they this is one this is one of these things people think, oh, that sounds so nice, doesn't it?
+People think, oh, that sounds so nice, doesn't it?

-Um we're now going to celebrate diversity.
+We're now going to celebrate diversity.

 There won't be a standard police uniform anymore.

-There'll just be uh all kinds of people who are wearing different kinds of headgear, and somewhere or other, somewhere on the uniform, you'll see a small police badge that will enable you to identify this as a genuine police uniform.
+And somewhere or other, somewhere on the uniform, you'll see a small police badge that will enable you to identify this as a genuine police uniform.

-But they've done it in Europe, and what they've wound up with is a situation where objectively speaking, at Brussels Airport, in the Belgian police, at Charles de Gaulle Airport in Paris, among the security guards in Cologne.
+And what they've wound up with is a situation where, objectively speaking, at Brussels Airport, in the Belgian police, at Charzegael Airport in Paris, among the security guards in Cologne, there are people there who are on the side of the terrorists within the security apparatus of the state.

-That you won't be able to tell because we s we love celebrating diversity so much that when we hire police officers and security guards, we let them decide which team they want to be on.
+You won't be able to tell because we love celebrating diversity so much that when we hire police officers and security guards, we let them decide which team they want to be on, which team they want to play on.

-Mark sign for Rush, we'll take your calls straight ahead.
+We'll take your calls straight ahead.

-Hey, Mark Stein on the Rush Limbaugh Show.
+Hey, Mark Stein on the Rush Limbaugh show.

-Uh she certainly knew how to fill her show.
+She certainly knew how to fill her show.

-Anyway, oh it's Folsom Louisiana, I think.
+Anyway, oh, it's Folsom, Louisiana, I think.

-Folsom Louisiana.
+Folsom, Louisiana.

-Hey, Chris in Fulsom, Louisiana.
+Hey, Chris, in Folsom, Louisiana.

 Great to have you with us on the show.